jedisct1/piknik/README.md

 In order to bypass firewalls/NAT gatways and to provide persistence, the clipboard content transits via a staging server.

-Oh, and nothing transits without encryption and authentication.
+Oh, and nothing transits without end-to-end encryption and authentication.
 And data can be shared between different operating systems.
 Even Windows is kinda supported.

 ## Installation